 We are each called to lead change and fight for the justice so desperately needed by generations raised amid oppression and inequity.
-As we mourn the loss of George Floyd and the countless others who have been killed, and as we seek to stand with those who experience daily prejudice due to systemic racism, we must listen to the black community, and then we must act.
-These powerful books by black thought leaders show the way as we join them and others in this critical movement toward equity.
+In 2020, we mourned the loss of George Floyd, Breonna Taylor, and the countless others who have been killed.
+As we seek to stand with those who experience daily prejudice due to systemic racism, we must listen to the Black community, and then we must act.
+These powerful books by Black thought leaders show the way as we join them and others in this critical movement toward equity.

 Khristi Lauren Adams

 The stories of girls of color are often overlooked and ignored rather than valued and heard.
 Instead of relegating these young women to the margins, Khristi Lauren Adams brings their stories front and center where they belong.
 Thought-provoking and inspirational, Parable of the Brown Girl is a powerful example of how God uses the narratives we most often ignore to teach us the most important lessons in life.

 Brit Barron grew up in an evangelical megachurch in the '90s, trying to fit inside the boundaries her church and its narrow view of God had placed around her.
 She felt boxed in by her fears, unable to realize her full potential.
 All that changed when she fell in love with a girl named Sami.
 Worth It shares her story to inspire us to overcome the fears that keep us from evolving beyond the narratives that have been defined by others.
 When we do, we'll find out it was so worth it!